 Too much technology is not the best for optimal development

-Now, imagine what our children will grow up to like.
-They are already hooked onto technology at an early age.
-They don’t play outside like we used to in our generation because we didn’t have smartphones and iPads.
-We learned in a different way.
+Now, imagine what our children will grow up to be like if we don’t do something about it.
+Think of all the negative impacts of screen-time we already know and have been proven by serious and reputable studies.
+The truth is, our children are already hooked onto technology at an early age.
+They don’t play like we used to in our generation because we didn’t have smartphones and iPads.
+We definitely learned and experienced childhood in a different way.
 In a real way.
 We learned by playing, interacting and discovering.

 I am sure this is why Steve Jobs Didn’t Let His Kids Use iPads.
 He knew better.
-He knew that kids need creativity, imagination, social skills, and hands-on learning experiences.
-Kids need to play outside and be in touch with nature.
+Jobs was aware that kids needed to use their own creativity , social skills, and most importantly, they needed hands-on learning experiences.
+All families can take this initiative and see the wonderful results.